BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 ## 2. Creating a Quest Package with multiple files

-We will now explore, how to work with this system.
+We will now explore how to work with this system.
 After this you will know how to create your own quest packages!

-We will begin as usual by creating the file structure.
-Later on we will add content to it.
-Create your own structure in the _QuestPackages_ folder.
-I'm using something similar to the example from above:
+Download this example quest and read the following explanation.
+Play around with it!
+This will help you understand it.

+--8<-- "Tutorials/download-complete-files.md"
+    ```
+    /bq download BetonQuest/Quest-Tutorials main QuestPackages /Syntax/packageStructure/1-MultiFileStructure /packageStructure/MultiFile
+    ```
+    You can now find all files needed for this tutorial in this location:
+    "_YOUR-SERVER-LOCATION/plugins/BetonQuest/QuestPackages/packageStructure/MultiFile_"

+!!! example "File Structure"
     * :material-folder-open: QuestPackages
         - :material-folder-open: myExampleQuest
             - :material-file: package.yml
             - :material-file: myEventsList1.yml
             - :material-file: myEventsList2.yml
             - :material-file: importantConditions.yml
             - :material-file: myAwesomeObjectives.yml
             - :material-file: myVariablesFile.yml
             - :material-folder-open: conversations
                 - :material-file: jones.yml

 Let's fill those files with a little quest to make it a bit clearer for you!
 The example will be a small and simple woodcutting quest with a reward upon completion: